synpixel/rbx-faker/README.md

 # Faker

-Faker is a library that fetches random Roblox user data, inspired by [faker-js](https://github.com/faker-js/faker).
+Faker is a library that mocks Roblox user data, inspired by [faker-js](https://github.com/faker-js/faker).

 ## Installation